monikabrzezinska05/3rd_semester_exercises/week33/prg_4_POST_PUT_DELETE/Exercises_MoreWebAPI.md

 **Task:** Annotate a controller class with the [ApiController] attribute.
 Return a "Bad request" response to a client by throwing an exception.

-**Success criteria:** You should get a 400 status code (Bad request).
+**Success criteria:** You should get a status code indicating an error

 **Learning objective**: You should be able to make use of the [ApiController] attribute in order to send appropriate responses to the requester.

----

-### Make custom data annotations

-**Task:** Make data annotations for a request DTO class.
-Now make a request that will make the data validators fail while using [ApiController].

-**Success criteria:** A request that you expect to fail should return a 400 Bad Request status code. (without an exception being thrown)

-**Learning objective:** You must know how to perform server-side data validation using Data annotations and return appropriate responses based on this.

 ---